statpascal/emul99/readme.txt

 The timer of the TMS9901 needs to be interleaved with the CPU to get the exact timing required for cassette operations.

-This approach is sufficient to run the "Don't mess with Texas" megademo but the output of the recent Copper demo is rather distorted.
+This approach is sufficient to run the "Don't mess with Texas" demo but the output of the recent "Copper" demo is rather distorted.

 The DSRs for the simulated devices (serial, host and special P-Code disk system) transform control to the simulator with an "XOP 0" instruction,